Welcome to the IDEAL® Virtual Learning Center:

 Virtual Teaching Rounds

+The Virtual Teaching Rounds section features video of a simulated patient encounter.
 The Virtual Teaching Rounds begin with the participant being introduced to the patient and presented with relevant clinical information.
 The participant will review the patient's history and view highlights of the patient's exam, discussion of potential therapeutic options, patient compliance, and possible risk mitigation strategies.
-The participant will be presented with various decision points through multiple choice answers and must make diagnostic and therapeutic decisions by selecting the options(s) he or she feels is "Recommended."
+Throughout the video, the participant will be presented with various decision points through multiple choice answers and must make diagnostic and therapeutic decisions by selecting the options(s) he or she feels is "Recommended."
 Expert feedback is provided for each option, including the "Optional" and "Not Recommended" options.
 Following each Decision Point, the case presentation continues.
 During and after the patient encounter, the expert(s) provide a commentary that encapsulates the management methods used and provides the expert's treatment rationale.

 At the conclusion of the Virtual Teaching Rounds, the learner will complete an activity evaluation and receive credit.
 The Virtual Teaching Rounds take approximately 20-25 minutes to complete.
 You must complete the Virtual Gallery and Case Simulation in order to be eligible to receive CME credit for this program.